-ESSER State & Local Plan Requirements To expedite the release of ARP ESSER funds, the U.S. Department of Education issued a grant equal to two-thirds of the SEA's ARP ESSER allocation (\$81 billion) on March 24, 2021.
-The Department must approve an SEA's plan in order to make the state's remaining ARP ESSER allocation (\$41 billion) available for use.
-ARP ESSER State Plan Each SEA must submit to the U.S. Department of Education by June 7 , 2021 , either: (1) its ARP ESSER plan or (2) the State requirements that preclude submission of the plan by that date and a date by which it will be able to submit its complete ARP ESSER plan.
-An SEA was to have notified the Department by May 14, 2021 if it will not meet the deadline.
+ESSER State & Local Plan Requirements To expedite the release of ARP ESSER funds, the U.S. Department of Education issued a grant equal to two-thirds of PDE's ARP ESSER allocation (\$3,331,302,101) on March 24, 2021.
+The Department must approve PDE's plan in order to make the State's remaining ARP ESSER allocation (\$1,665,651,050) available for use.
+ARP ESSER State Plan PDE must submit to the U.S. Department of Education by June 7 , 2021 , either: (1) its ARP ESSER plan or (2) the State requirements that preclude submission of the plan by that date and a date by which it will be able to submit its complete ARP ESSER plan.
+PDE was to have notified the Department by May 14, 2021 if it will not meet the deadline.
 In order to ensure transparency, the Department will post each plan on the Department's website when it is received and will indicate each plan's approval status.
 ARP ESSER Local Plans LEAs must develop a plan for the use of ARP ESSER funds and a plan for the safe return to in-person instruction and continuity of services.
-Details on the requirements related to each plan are described on the following pages, such as the deadline for submitting the LEA plan for the use of ARP ESSER funds which is set by the SEA within the limits of the ARP ESSER requirements.
-An SEA may allow an LEA to develop a single plan to address both the uses of ARP ESSER funds and the safe return to in-person instruction and continuity of services.
-The single plan must be submitted within the timeline established by the SEA for the LEA plans for the use of ARP ESSER funds.
+Details on the requirements related to each plan are described on the following pages, such as the deadline for submitting the LEA plan for the use of ARP ESSER funds which is set by PDE within the limits of the ARP ESSER requirements.
+PDE may allow an LEA to develop a single plan to address both the uses of ARP ESSER funds and the safe return to in-person instruction and continuity of services.
+The single plan must be submitted within the timeline established by PDE for the LEA plans for the use of ARP ESSER funds.
 An LEA is still required to meet the requirement that it make publicly available a plan for the safe return to in-person instruction and continuity of services within 30 days of receiving ARP ESSER funds.
-ARP ESSER State & Local Plan The State Plan template includes seven sections for- Local Plan Requirements Describing the state's current status and needs: a) progress and promising practices b) overall priorities c) identifying needs of underserved students d) understanding the impact of the COVID-19 pandemic e) school operating status-both mode of instruction and enrollment, the data of which must be made publicly available on the SEA's website by June 21, 2021 The CEA will an ended a set of the D an antipart of Education (1) the LIDI(2) where the models are added and a second company of the LIDI(2) of LIDI(2).
+ARP ESSER State & .ocal Plan Requirements The State Plan template includes seven sections for- Describing the State's current status and needs: a) progress and promising practices b) overall priorities c) identifying needs of underserved students d) understanding the impact of the COVID-19 pandemic e) school operating status-both mode of instruction and enrollment, the data of which must be made publicly available on PDE's website by June 21, 2021 The SEA will provide to the U.S. D Penartment of Education: (1) the LIRI(s) where the public can readily find data on school operating status and (2) the LIRI(s)